Upholding Academic Integrity

 - don’t advise the student to withdraw

-ENCOURAGING ACADEMIC INTEGRITY IN YOUR TUTORIAL: PREVENTING ACADEMIC OFFENCES
+ENCOURAGING ACADEMIC INTEGRITY IN YOUR CLASSES: PREVENTING ACADEMIC OFFENCES

 Discuss academic integrity in your tutorial and explain why academic offences are serious.
 Do not assume that students know how to recognize academic offences in their own work.
 Frame this conversation not around sanctions and punishments but rather around building a positive culture of academic integrity.